-So, I knew it would make a great base for a blondie recipe.
+So, I knew it would make a great base for a vegan blondie recipe.

-Blondies are brownies’ sister.
-It’s the same style of cake mix, but as the name suggests, one is blonde and the other, brown.
+They are basically brownies’ little sister since they are made using the same style of cake mix, but as the name suggests, blondies are blonde, and brownies are brown.

-What is the Difference Between Brownies and Blondies?
+What is the difference between Brownies & Blondies?

 Brownies are made using cacao/cocoa powder and chocolate chips whilst blondies are lighter and more vanilla-based, often featuring white chocolate chips.

 Blondies, much like their brownie counterpart, are rich and deep in flavour.
 They have a subtle vanilla taste with a rich caramel depth.

 The blondie recipe we have created here also has a salted note, aided by the amazing white miso.

 Never baked with miso before?
 Well, you should.

 Miso adds a whole other level to your baking.
 I love the salty umami flavours that help to balance out the sweetness in baking.